geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_12_Lab5_Ex2_Implement_Identity_Synch.md

 		‎**Connect-MsolService**  <br/>

 		‎When you enter this command, you will be prompted to log in.
-Log in as **Holly@XXYYZZa.xtremelabs.us** (where XXYYZZ is your unique UPN Name provided by your lab hosting provider) and password of **Pa55w.rd**.
+Log in as **Holly@XXYYZZa.CustomDomain.us** (where XXYYZZ is your unique UPN Name provided by your lab hosting provider) and password of **Pa55w.rd**.

 6. In PowerShell, run the following command to disable directory synchronization: <br/>